Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration strategy

 The energy scale is sensitive to the operating conditions of the detectors, mainly the thermal bath temperature, the bias voltage, the electronics gain stability, the radiative loads onto the detectors and the surrounding magnetic field \cite{porter2016temporal,2018JLTP..193..931C}.
 These quantities can be controlled but are likely to drift over long periods of time and to change from one cold cycle to another.
 This has three consequences : \begin{itemize} \item First, it raises the need for a source capable of illuminating the detector array with several X-ray lines with a sufficient number of counts.
 A typical X-ray K-shell complex needs between 2,500 and 5,000 counts to be properly sampled at the X-IFU resolution to ensure $\sim$100 meV centroid accuracy, a quantity required to reach the expected constraints needed on the energy scale calibration residuals.
 For this purpose, we use the Rotating Target Source (RTS) which shines individual samples placed on a rotating wheel and relies on the X-ray fluorescence of the samples to produce lines at various energies \cite{10.1117/1.JATIS.4.2.021406}.
 The RTS will be used for the energy scale calibration and will allow a complete coverage of the X-IFU energy range on the ground. \item A second consequence is that, as the exact operating conditions encountered during the flight and their potential evolution are unknown, a wide enough range of conditions has to be explored on the ground in order to cover the possible in-flight gain scales.
-The current strategy is to cover at least 6 possible operating points within the temperature, magnetic field and bias voltage space on the ground to provide 6 gain scales from which the flight gain scale will be derived.
-The parameter space is only probed for certain parameters, and their values are 5 to 10 times larger than expected to cover for joint drifts in all parameters.
+The current strategy is to cover at least 6 possible operating points within the temperature, magnetic field and bias voltage space on the ground to provide 6 gain scales from which the flight gain scale will be derived\cite{10076800, 2018JLTP..193..931C}.
+The parameter space is only probed for certain parameters, and their values are 5 to 10 times larger than expected to cover for joint drifts in all parameters. \AM{As the operating parameters are correlated in their effect on the gain scale, 6 operating points are expected to be sufficient\cite{cucchetti_advanced_2024, witthoeft_performance_2025}}.
 The number of operating points is limited by time constraints, as one set point is expected to require roughly 100ks.
-The goal to reach for the ground calibration curve is a 1$\sigma$ error of 0.15~eV over the desired bandpass. \item A third consequence is that the ground calibration curves should be taken in an environment much more stable than the one expected in flight as no correction is possible on the ground calibration curves. \end{itemize}
+The goal to reach for the ground calibration curve is a 1$\sigma$ error of 0.15~eV over the desired bandpass. \AM{This value is a rescaling of the 0.1 eV goal before the instrument reformulation and used as a baseline in the energy scale calibration supporting papers\cite{10076800}.
+This value is deemed achievable given early demonstration activities at NASA.} \item A third consequence is that the ground calibration curves should be taken in an environment more stable than the one expected in flight \AM{to provide accurate reference curves at each setpoint.} \end{itemize}